ESIPFed/data-help-desk/docs/how_to/how_to_measure_success.md

 has_toc: false
 ---

-# How to Measure Success
+# How to Measure Success of a Data Help Desk

 With in-person events, the number of interactions with researchers can be a key metric to understand the reach of the event, along with the qualitative metrics